scipion-em/docs/docs/scipion-modes/host-configuration.rst

         #SBATCH -o %_(JOB_LOGS)s.out
         #SBATCH -e %_(JOB_LOGS)s.err
         ### Partition (queue) name
-        ### if the system has only 1 queue, it can be omited
+        ### if the system has only 1 queue, it can be omitted
         ### if you want to specify the queue, ensure the name in the scipion dialog matches
         ### a slurm partition, then leave only 1 # sign in the next line
         ##### SBATCH -p %_(JOB_QUEUE)s